16 ways to reconnect with your partner after a fight

 What do we mean by arguments and fights?

-Here we are talking about a misunderstanding or a big fight that usually is spontaneous and originate from anger or frustration.
-And most importantly end relatively quickly (in a matter of hours, or days).
+Here we are talking about a misunderstanding, harsh words or a big fight that usually is spontaneous and originates from anger or frustration.
+And most importantly, end relatively quickly (in a matter of hours or days).

 So, How to Resolve Conflict in a Relationship?

-Conflict generally is not a good thing, and more often than not can make you feel terrible.
-But, the truth is - relationship fights will happen, they are a natural part of any relationship, but what matters, is how you deal with them.
+Conflict generally is not a good thing, and more often than not, can make you feel terrible.
+But, the truth is that relationship fights will happen; they are a natural part of any relationship, but how you deal with them matters.

 1. Choose to forgive